3enedict/ignition/README.md

 # IMPORTANT

 THIS PROJECT IS STILL IN DEVELOPMENT.
-If you want to use have a vulkan graphics library that is actually fully featured, Bevy is probably a better fit.
-That said, if ever you want to program in vulkan and understand it without having to bother with boilerplate code, have at it.
+If you want to use a vulkan graphics library that is actually fully featured, Bevy is probably a better fit for you.
+That said, if ever you want to program in vulkan and understand it without having to bother with boilerplate code, have at it using this repo.

 # Downloading and building